-Target Area Citywide

-Goals Supported
+Goals Supported Affordable Housing

+Community Development-Public Services

-Needs Addressed
+Needs Addressed Anti-Displacement

 Funding \$185,000 19/20 Reprogram CDBG

-(from Antidisplacement allocation Resolution No. 87729)
+(from Anti displacement allocation Resolution No. 87729)

 Description Use \$185,000 in 2019/20 CDBG funds allocated to the City's Housing Resource Center for anti-displacement assistance to be reallocated to East Bay Community Law Center to increase their anti-displacement legal services currently being funded through CDBG and expand these services to include legal services related to the implementation of the City's recently adopted Fair Chance Access to Housing Ordinance.
 This new law essentially bans the use of criminal background checks in the screening process.
 If you're renting out a residential property in the city of Oakland, you can no longer ask for permission to do criminal background checks on your rental applications.
 You cannot conduct them in the course of approving or denying a tenant for your property.

 Target Date 6/30/22

-Estimate the number and type of families that will benefit from the proposed activities To Be Determined
+Estimate the num- ber and type of fam- ilies that will benefit from the proposed activities To Be Determined

 Location Description Citywide

-Planned Activities Provide education, outreach, education, counseling and legal services promoting Oakland's Fair Chance Law.
+Planned Activities Provide education, outreach, education, counseling and legal services promoting Oakland's Fair Chance Law to decrease displacement of people with criminal backgrounds in search of housing.

 Project Name East Oakland Community Project

 Target Area Citywide

 Goals Supported Prevention/Reduction of Homelessness & Chronic Homelessness Supportive Housing for Seniors & Special Needs

 Needs Addressed Homelessness

 Funding CDBG: \$158,244

+Description Operations of the Crossroads Shelter and Transitional Housing Facility operated by East Oakland Community Project.

+Target Date 6/30/2021